imilkes/imilkes/README.md

          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🫆 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
          🔫 SPACE-SPACE and Time being relative, anchoring to spirit, true intentions and love becomes foundational.
          🫀 The best leaders know how and when to follow.
 It's all an evolving spiritual process.
-Love guides, the roles change, the essence stays.
+Love guides, the roles evolves = the essence stays.
-         🫀🫀 It's All interconnected: Souls/Time/Spirit/Akasha.
+         🫀🫀 ACCESS ACCESS.
+It's All interconnected: Souls/Time/Spirit/Akasha.
 Some people answered calls from the past, some answer calls from the future.